+The Thriving Neighbors Initiative (TNI) Community Development Fellowship is a paraprofessional community-based learning experience, which allows undergraduate students to obtain professional work experience while pursuing defined learning goals and objectives.
 Social justice-oriented engagement with the community to enhance vocational discernment is the cornerstone of the program.
-The year-long commitment offers an in-depth exploration of community partners and services.
-These fellows will be placed in community partner agencies within the Greater Washington Neighborhood, home to the Thriving Neighbors Initiative (TNI) which is an initiative promoting engaged scholarship, teaching, and sustainable development facilitated by SCU’s Ignatian Center for Jesuit Education.
+The year-long opportunity offers an in-depth exploration of community partners and services which will be hosted at community partner agencies within the Greater Washington Neighborhood, home to the Thriving Neighbors Initiative.
+TNI is an initiative promoting engaged scholarship, teaching, and sustainable development facilitated by SCU’s Ignatian Center for Jesuit Education.
 The initial focus of the TNI is on the five, predominantly Latino neighborhoods that make up the Greater Washington community in San Jose.

 The program provides juniors and seniors with a rich and deep experience in the local community.
 Fellows are matched with a community partner for a full academic year, spending an average of six to eight hours per week in the community.
 The fellowship is designed to meet the needs of community partners but also to help fellows delve into individual passions and areas of interest.
 As liaisons, fellows serve as a resource for other SCU students doing community development work in the context of the Arrupe Weekly Engagement Program while learning more about a profession in the public and non-profit sectors.

 - Must be a current sophomore or junior in good academic standing (2.5 GPA or better)